frace/git-passport/README.md

 ```
 [init]
     templatedir = ~/.git/templates
 ```

 Afterwards each `git init` or `git clone` command will distribute the hook into a new repository.
-If you want to apply the hook to already exisiting repos then just run a git init inside the repository in order to reinitialize it.
+If you want to apply the hook to already exisiting repos then just run `git init` inside the repository in order to reinitialize it.

-On the first run `git-passport.py` generates a sample confuguration file inside your home directory:
+On the first run `git-passport.py` generates a sample configuration file inside your home directory:

 1. `cd ~/.git/templates/hooks/git-passport`